Global cancer cases seen surging 75 percent by 2030

 Christopher Wild, IARC's director said the study showed "the dynamic nature of cancer patterns" across the world over time.

-"Countries must take account of the specific challenges they will face and prioritize targeted interventions," he said, emphasizing the need for prevention measures, early detection systems and effective treatment programs.
+"Countries must take account of the specific challenges they will face and prioritise targeted interventions," he said, emphasising the need for prevention measures, early detection systems and effective treatment programmes.

 The study used data from GLOBOCAN, an IARC-compiled database of estimates of cancer incidence and death rates in 2008 in 184 countries worldwide.